-In partnership with the self-employed, small business and entrepreneurs since 1982
+In partnership with the self-employed, small businesses and entrepreneurs since 1982

 The National Business Association (NBA) is a not-for-profit association, committed to assisting entrepreneurs and small business owners in all stages of their business.
-For over 35 years the NBA has served business owners by supplying updated benefits, resource materials, tools, and support programs that help them achieve their goals.
+For 40 years the NBA has served business owners by supplying updated benefits, resource materials, tools, and support programs that help them achieve their goals.

 To cultivate successful small businesses by connecting them to reliable resources and tools that meet their needs.